rozbb/fantastic-snarks-homework/README.md

 Your task is to fill in the `todo!()` items in `src/bin/prove.rs` in order to make the proving procedure succeed.
 There's only one line of computation here, and a few lines of filling in values.
 Remember, the things that go into the `PossessionCircuit` here are not like before: they MUST be values that make the circuit succeed.
 Once you're done, the following command should succeed:
 ```
-cargo run --release --bin prove
+cargo run --release --bin prove -- \
+    pedersen_params.bin \
+    possession_proving_key.bin \
+    f5pj64oh3m6anguhjb5rhfugwe44ximao17ya3wgx1fbmg1iobmo
 ```
+(note the `\` just tells your terminal that the command continues on the next line.)
 If you want to check if you're proving an invalid statement, remove the `--release` flag.
+This will save you lots of headaches for the next problem.
+If you're trying to verify a false statement, you're gonna have a bad time.

 _Hint:_ You will need to make a [Merkle authentication path](https://github.com/arkworks-rs/crypto-primitives/blob/4b3bdac16443096b26426673bff409d4e78eec94/src/merkle_tree/mod.rs#L338).
 You already have the `tree`.